johancc/Apollo/packages/client/README.md

 3- build and bundling your resources for production `yarn build`.

+## Development

+To enable live reloading, you can use `yarn start`.
+To use Storybook, you can use `yarn run storybook`.

 ### Configuration
 * Webpack Config paths based on your file structure you can go to `webpack/paths.js` and modify the source and file names based on your need.